 AVID, Advancement Via Individual Determination, “is a global nonprofit organization that operates with one guiding principle: Hold students accountable to the highest standards, provide academic and social support, and they will rise to the challenge.
-AVID’s kindergarten through higher education system brings research-based curriculum and strategies to students each day that develop critical thinking, literacy, and math skills across all content areas” (“About AVID”).
+AVID’s kindergarten through higher education system brings research-based curriculum and strategies to students each day that develops critical thinking, literacy, and math skills across all content areas” (“About AVID”).

 “The AVID curriculum, based on rigorous standards, was developed by middle and high school teachers in collaboration with college professors.
 It is based on best teaching practices in writing, inquiry, collaboration, organization, and reading, and it is supported by state and national content standards.
 AVID curriculum is used in the AVID Elective and content-area classes in AVID schools to guide teachers and students, while planning strategies for success, by focusing on time management and study skills (“AVID Secondary”)”.

 At Mott Hall Science and Technology Academy, all students are given the opportunity to apply and interview for one of 30 seats per grade in our AVID elective classes.
 These students meet three times a week, following the AVID curriculum.

 Although there are limited seats for our AVID program, its practices have been embedded in instruction for all of our classes.
 Learning-centered around WICOR, Cornell notes, Socratic Seminars, “confirm, extend, challenge” and many other AVID practices can be seen actively.